-Mission statement: Phoenix of Santa Barbara provides creative and innovative residential and outpatient services to rehabilitate and provide care to adults diagnosed with psychiatric and addictive disorders with a focus on encouraging clients to participate actively in their own recovery.
+Phoenix of Santa Barbara provides innovative residential and outpatient services to assist adults diagnosed with psychiatric and addictive disorders with a focus on encouraging clients to participate fully in their own recovery.

 A bit of history: Phoenix of Santa Barbara was founded as a non-profit corporation in 1972 by a group of individuals wanting to improve social and mental health services in Santa Barbara.
 These founders included Ada Schick Wing, Eleanor Wright, the Reverend Kevin Snow, Carol Doane, and Millie Riemenschneider.